PabloC/rails-on-docker/README.md

 This container runs a Memached instance for Rails fragment caching.

+## Openshift

+The repo contains a template.yml file to setup this project in Openshift.
+To start your project upload the template via the Openshift web interface or run this cli command:

+    oc new-app -f openshift/template.yml \
+               -p HOSTNAME=beer.domain.com

 ## About me

 I'm a Ruby engineer at [nine.ch](https://nine.ch).
 I don't consider myself a Docker expert.
 But I had and still have fun experimenting with it.
 If you're interested or have question regarding this repo you'll find me on [Twitter](https://twitter.com/neckhair82).